vinesh-yokentiran/Youtube-to-Spotify-Automation/README.md

 1) Install All Dependencies
 `pip3 install -r requirements.txt`

-2) Collect You Spotify User ID and Oauth Token From Spotfiy and add it to secrets.py file
+2) Collect Your Spotify User ID and Oauth Token From Spotfiy and add it to secrets.py file
     * To Collect your User ID, Log into Spotify then go here: [Account Overview] and its your **Username**
     * To Collect your Oauth Token, Visit this url here: [Get Oauth] and click the **Get Token** button